appsecnz/appsecnz.github.io/conference/sponsorship.md

 * For **Diamond** and **Platinum** sponsorships, exhibition space is included in the fee
 * Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($40 value per person)

-### Lego Build and Video Sponsorship
+### LEGO Build and Video Sponsorship

-In addition to the tiered sponsorship packages detailed below, we've introduced an exciting new *a la carte* opportunity this year: A Lego Build Sponsorship!
+In addition to the tiered sponsorship packages detailed below, we've introduced an exciting new *a la carte* opportunity this year: A LEGO Build Sponsorship!
 For the 2022 conference, we're adding an Delegate Lounge, adjacent to the Sponsor Exhibition Area.
-In the Delegate Lounge, conference participants will be able to take part in a group build of a Lego Star Destroyer [Lego Set #75252](https://www.lego.com/en-nz/product/imperial-star-destroyer-75252).
+In the Delegate Lounge, conference participants will be able to take part in a group build of a LEGO Millennium Falcon ([Set #75192](https://www.lego.com/en-nz/product/millennium-falcon-75192)).

 Throughout the conference, the A/V team will capture time-sequenced photos of the build area, and will present a first-cut version of the stop-motion video during the closing session on Friday afternoon.
 The sponsor will be recognised at the beginning and end of the video, to be published on the OWASP New Zealand Chapter's [YouTube channel](https://www.youtube.com/channel/UCWjcSSETjqhzBlVxXTW1zhg) and promoted through social media.